 Many students settle on the first house they see, usually because they’ve left it too late and they’re left with slim pickings!
 If you start looking early enough though, you’ll be able to take your time, view as many houses as you can and choose the right one for you instead of panic signing a contract for somewhere that’s just not right.

 Also, make sure it’s a group decision.
 You’re all going to have to live there for an entire academic year so it needs to be right for all of you.
 Once you’ve viewed a property, go away, have a chat about it and make your decision away from the prying eyes and ears of the prospective landlord.

 For more tips and advice to help you on your way to creating a true home from home at uni, check out our Useful Guide To Viewing Student Houses.

-If you are planning to move-on from halls, then renting a shared property can be a great way of getting the most out of your time at uni.
+If you’re planning to move on from halls, then renting a shared property can be a great way of getting the most out of your time at uni.
 Our student houses are extremely popular and some have already been booked for next year!

 Andrew Chell can be contacted as follows:

 Published 29th October 2015